 - Complete the online FAFSA and print the confirmation page as receipt of the application.

 - Alfred State's Title IV code is: 002854

-- Filing early can make a difference in your financial aid package, so be sure to complete the FAFSA beginning October 1st for the upcoming academic year.
+- Filing early can make a difference in your financial aid plan, so be sure to complete the FAFSA as soon as it becomes available for the upcoming academic year.

-- Campus-based funding (Federal Supplemental Educational Opportunity (SEOG), Federal Nursing Loan, Federal College Work Study) is awarded according to eligibility guidelines established by the federal government in conjunction with policies and procedures of the Office of Student Records and Financial Services.
+- Campus-based funding (Federal Supplemental Educational Opportunity Grant (SEOG), Federal Nursing Loan, Federal College Work Study) is planned according to eligibility guidelines established by the federal government in conjunction with policies and procedures of the Office of Student Records and Financial Services.